Public Hearings & Information Meetings

 To register go to https://cowichanvalleyrd.webex.com and enter the Webinar information:

-Webinar: 2772 454 0059 and click the 'Register' button.
-On the following page, use the ‘Register’ button to complete your registration.
+Click the 'Register' button.
+Follow the instructions on the next page and use the ‘Register’ button to complete your registration.
 Once registered you will receive an email confirmation with a link for joining the meeting.

 - What is a Public Hearing?
 What is a Notice of Intent